 Paying us: Affiliate Members can order on their account or by purchase order.
-Others pay at time of purchase by cash, cheque, money order, major credit card, or debit card.
+Others pay at time of purchase by cash, cheque, money order, major credit card or debit card.

-The Society's Affiliate and Individual Members can pay electronically at any time, from anywhere, through their bank, by phone or Internet.
+The Society's Affiliate and Individual Members can pay electronically.
 To set this up, contact your bank and use your Lifesaving Society ID number as your account number.
-We're listed as "Lifesaving Society Ontario" for e-payments.
+We are listed as "Lifesaving Society Ontario" for e-payments.